renard314/auto-adapter/README.md

 # auto-adapter
-Create a type safe RecyclerView.Adapter for multiple models using Java Annotations.
+Create a type safe RecyclerView.Adapter for multiple models using Java Annotations